achmizs/SA_Dice/README.md

 Examples
 ========

-String				Explanation
-------				-----------
+* 1d6
-1d6					Roll a single six-sided die.
+ * Roll a single six-sided die.
 This expression evaluates to the result of the roll.
+* 1d20+5
-1d20+5				Roll a single twenty-sided die; add 5 to the rolled number and return.
+ * Roll a single twenty-sided die; add 5 to the rolled number and return.
+* 4d6
-4d6					Roll four six-sided dice; add up the individual rolls and return the total.
+ * Roll four six-sided dice; add up the individual rolls and return the total.
+* 5d6-2d20+5
-5d6-2d20+5			Roll five six-sided dice and add up the rolls; roll two twenty-sided dice, add up the two rolls, and subtract from
-					the previous total; add 5 to the result; return.
+ * Roll five six-sided dice and add up the rolls; roll two twenty-sided dice, add up the two rolls, and subtract from the previous total; add 5 to the result; return.

 What Are Dice?
 ==============